Iswaran charged 6 months after CPIB arrest: How the case unfolded

 The company also says that Mr Ong will post bail of $100,000 and will travel overseas from July 14.

-CPIB confirms Mr Iswaran’s arrest.
+CPIB confirms Iswaran’s arrest.

 July 18